hardware/mailserver/README.md

 | **FETCHMAIL_INTERVAL** | Fetchmail polling interval | *optional* | 10
 | **RECIPIENT_DELIMITER** | RFC 5233 subaddress extension separator (single character only) | *optional* | +

-* **DISABLE_REDIS** : disable redis if the mail server is hosted on a low memory (RAM) server but disable redis cache storage is highly discouraged.
 * Currently, only a single **RECIPIENT_DELIMITER** is supported.
 Support for multiple delimiters will arrive with Dovecot v2.3.
 * **FETCHMAIL_INTERVAL** must be a number between **1** and **59** minutes.